 Bud, Not Buddy is a terrific choice for a class novel study for several reasons:

-Bud, Not Buddy tells the story of a young boy living during the 1930’s Great Depression.
-Through this story students get a feel for this time in American history.
-The story tells of poverty, hardships, orphanages, hunger, soup kitchens, train hopping, and Hoovervilles.
+Bud, Not Buddy tells the story of a young boy living during the 1930s Great Depression.
+Through this story, students get a feel for this time in American history.
+The story tells of poverty, hardships, orphanages, and hunger.
+Students read about several events of the Great Depression: soup kitchens, train-hopping, and Hoovervilles.

 Bud, Not Buddy is a Common Core Exemplary Text.
-This means that the novel contains complex language, advanced vocabulary, and other elements to challenge students.
+This means that the novel contains complex language.
+Advanced vocabulary and other elements challenge students.

 You may wish to have students complete the anchor chart by writing the details on sticky notes.
 This way the anchor chart may be used year after year.